 Ownership Limit or otherwise cause us to fail to qualify as a REIT, which stockholder we refer to as a Prohibited Owner, will constitute shares of excess stock.
 All excess stock will be automatically transferred, without action by the Prohibited Owner, to a trust for the exclusive benefit of one or more charitable beneficiaries that we select, and the Prohibited Owner will not acquire any rights in the shares of excess stock.
 Such automatic transfer shall be deemed to be effective as of the close of business on the day prior to the date of the transfer causing a violation.
 If the transfer to the trust would not be effective for any reason to prevent a stockholder from owning more than the Ownership Limit or otherwise cause us to fail to qualify as a REIT, then the transfer of that number of shares necessary to cause such ownership or failure will be void and the intended transferee shall acquire no rights in such shares of our stock.
-The trustee of the trust shall be appointed by us and must be independent of us and the Prohibited Owner.
+The trust shall be appointed by us and must be independent of us and the Prohibited Owner.
 The Prohibited Owner shall have no right to receive dividends or other distributions with respect to, or be entitled to vote, any excess stock held in the trust.
-Any dividend or other distribution paid prior to the discovery by us that excess stock has been transferred to the trust must be paid by the recipient of the dividend or distribution to the trust eupon demand for the benefit of the charitable beneficiaries, and any dividend or other distribution authorized but unpaid shall be paid when due to the trust.
-The trust shall have all dividend and voting rights with respect to the shares of excess stock held in the trust, which rights shall be exercised for the exclusive benefit of the charitable beneficiary.
+Any dividend or other distribution paid prior to the discovery by us that excess stock has been transferred to the trust must be paid by the recipient of the dividend or distribution to the trust shall have all dividend and voting rights with respect to the shares of excess stock held in the trust, which rights shall be exercised for the exclusive benefit of the charitable beneficiary.
 Any dividend or distribution so paid to the trust shall be held in trust for the charitable beneficiary.